Italy hero image

 How Churches Use Italy

-• Rome: Colosseum/Forum context, Vatican, and catacombs reflection
+• Rome: Colosseum/Forum context, Vatican visits, and catacombs reflection

 • Florence: worship, art, and vocation conversations around Renaissance sites

-• Venice: simple liturgy and fellowship in quiet neighborhood spaces
+• Venice: simple liturgy and fellowship in quieter neighborhood spaces

 What Works Well